AFD-SLU: Adaptive Feature Distillation for Spoken Language Understanding: APPROACH

+where $\lambda_{\text{initial}}$ and $\lambda_{\text{final}}$ denote the initial and final weights, $e$ is the current epoch, and $E$ is the total number of epochs.
 This cosine annealing schedule gradually reduces the influence of the teacher model, enabling the student model to increasingly focus on task-specific learning in the later stages of training.
-The overall training objective is formulated as: